oracle/node-oracledb/doc/api.md

 When applications use a lot of connections for short periods, Oracle recommends using a connection pool for efficiency.
 Each node-oracledb process can use one or more local pools of connections.
+Each pool can contain one or more connections.
+A pool can grow or shrink, as needed.

 A connection *Pool* object is created by calling the [`createPool()`](#createpool) function of the *Oracledb*